Sydney-Informatics-Hub/Somatic-ShortV/README.md

 * A script to create an input file, where 1 line of input = 1 scatter task
 * A "run_parallel.pbs" script, the job you submit to run "task.sh" for each input created
 * A checker script and if required, an additional script to re-submit failed jobs
+* The checker scripts tar archive log files if checks have passed
+* Job logs written to `./Logs` and task logs written to `./Logs/<jobname>`

 By default, compute resources are optimal for processing 40 normal (35X) and 40 matched tumour (70X) samples.
 See [benchmarking metrics](#-Benchmarking-metrics) for additional guidance with compute resource requests.